hongtaoh/hongtaoh.github.io/content/en/blog/2020-10-05-how-to-make-a-pull-request.md

 ```
 # First change directory to your local clone
 git add .
-git commit -m "Description of your changes."
+git commit -m "Description of your changes here."
 git push
 ```